Top 9 facts to know about Feature Driven Development

 - No well-defined iterations as others have.

-- While working on the old systems where there is no system model, the model-centric aspect has a huge impact.
+- While working on the old systems where there is no system model, the model-centric aspect has a considerable impact.

-The entire idea of Feature Driven App Development surrounds along the lines of Agile methodology where different teams are assigned to different models.
+The entire idea of Feature Driven App Development surrounds along the lines of Agile methodology where different teams are for different models.
+From now you will see, Custom App Development company adopting this practice and also getting rewards for that.
 Practices of Agile methodologies form the base of applications of FDD.
 That’s all from my side.
 If you want to share your ideas do comment in the box below.

 Disclaimer: We at eSparkBiz Technologies have created this blog with all the consideration and utmost care.
 We always strive for excellence in each of our blog posts and for that purpose, we ensure that all the information written in the blog is complete, correct, comprehensible, accurate and up-to-date.
 However, we can’t always guarantee that the information written in the blog correct, accurate or up-to-date.
 Therefore, we always advise our valuable readers not to take any kind of decisions based on the information as well as the views shared by our authors.
 The readers should always conduct an in-depth research before making the final decision.
 In addition to these, all the logos, 3rd part trademarks and screenshots of websites & mobile apps are the property of the individual owners.
 We’re not associated with any of them.